plivo-java-ee/plivo-java-ee/README.md

 plivo-java-ee
 =============

-The purpose of this library is <b>simplify</b> the use of Plivo services in java enterprise application servers like GlassFish, JBoss...
+The purpose of this library is <b>simplify</b> the use of Plivo services in java enterprise application servers like GlassFish, JBoss.
+The library is usefull on various aspects:

+- to generate Plivo XML (using java server faces)
+- to read the Plivo Request Parameters (using java CDI)
+- to call or to send messages using @Inject and @Request helper java beans
+- to tracking the calls using special java web scope @Call (like @SessionScoped)

 For more informations <a href="http://www.plivo-java-ee.org/">plivo-java-ee.org</a>
 <img src="docs/plivo_javaee_im.jpg">